Human Resources Director - Greater Manchester (North)

 To be considered for this Human Resources Director position you will:

-- Have worked as a senior Human Resources Manager/Director within a fast paced, customer focused Manufacturing, Engineering or Technical business.
+- Have worked as a Human Resources Manager or Director within a fast-paced Manufacturing, Engineering or Technical business.

-- Have experience of integrating and standardising HR practises and processes that are aligned both locally and at group level.
+- Have experience of integrating and standardising HR practises and processes that are aligned at Group, National and Local level.

 - Protect the interests of business and employees by ensuring that all HR policies and procedures are compliant with governmental laws and regulations.

 - Work with site based senior management and HR leaders to develop salary, wage and bonus structures.